At a Glance

 ✨Tip Number 2

 Network with professionals in the refrigeration industry, especially those who have experience in retail settings.
-Engaging with others can provide insights into the job market and may even lead to referrals for positions like the one we have available.
+Engaging with others can provide insights into the job and may even lead to referrals or recommendations.

 ✨Tip Number 3

 Prepare to discuss your experience with preventative maintenance and reactive repairs in detail.
-Be ready to share specific examples of challenges you've faced and how you resolved them, as this will showcase your problem-solving skills.
+Be ready to share specific examples that highlight your problem-solving skills and technical expertise.

 ✨Tip Number 4